Workbench-Build/workbook/docs/index.md

 > Developing intuition.

-How do you design a token system?

-The architecture of your token system will vary based on your use case.
-The important thing here is to know what you want to do, then use the tools required to get the job done.
+The most important thing is to know what you want to do.
+Then find tools that can help you do that.
 Don't start with the tools!
-Otherwise you'll become like a man with a hammer.
-Choose the tools based on your goals and design constraints.

-A sticking point for good designs is often just describing what you want to do.
-Start with writing a word problem.
-Describe the system that you want.
-Then put that into a mathematical context.
-Then start to write code to test out the basic assumptions.

-- First, figure out what you want to accomplish.
-- Then, describe what the design principles and successful outcomes look like.
-- Then choose (or create) a family of patterns that can help you achieve those outcomes and incorporate them into a model to test your assumptions.

-In general the token engineering design process involves determining the system requirements, sketching out a design, and then testing and validating that design.

-System requirements:

-- requirements analysis
-- visual system mapping
-- mathematical specification

-System design:

-- differential specification
-- dynamical systems modeling and specification (cadCAD)

-System validation:

-- what if experiments
-- testing IRL
-- incorporating data back into the model

-**Design principles/properties:**

-When you think through your token system it's important to consider what properties you want to hold.
-This will help you make (or not make) design decisions.
-One way to think through design principles is to ask yourself: what are the things that people will always want from their tokens?
-This might include:

-- An instrument that is secure, trustless, and globally accessible (security).
-- A defensible utility function (fundamental value).
-- Permissionless integrations (developer ecosystem).
-- Stakeholder interests are aligned and represented (community).
-- Hodlers and long-term believers are rewarded vs short term mercenary capital and traders (incentive alignment).

-**Rights, roles, and access paradigms:**

-Before jumping into any concrete implementation we want to define the roles, methods, and states of our system.
-This is just a fancy way of saying who can do what and under what circumstances.

-- **Roles:** bundles of rights determined by "the system state"
-- **Methods:** actions that can be taken, mutates "the system state" but access or effect may be dependent on roles
-- **State:** all of the information (not limited to smart contract state)

-**Credible Neutrality:**

-No one likes a rigged game.
-No one likes watching them and no one likes playing them.
-If everyone's not bound by the same rules and/or if the rules change or are fuzzy things are going to get weird.
-People get pissed if the rules don't apply equally or if they change in ways that are unfair or unclear.
-This is one of the reasons that decentralized protocols are so valuable, they create credible commitments about the rules of the protocol.
-You can read the code, understand how the system works, and know that anyone interacting with that system will do so based on the same rules.
+If you do you'll become a man with a hammer.
+Choose the tools based on your goals and design constraints, not the other way around.

+The first step is just describing what you want to do.
+Write it down.
+It should answer who, what, when, where, why.

+A way to define these things in the context of a digital system is rights, roles, and access.
+Who can do what and under what circumstances.

+- **State:** all of the information in the system.
+- **Users:** actors who can engage with the system.
+- **Actions:** things users can do.
+- **Rights:** the authority to take an action or access part of the state.
+- **Roles:** bundles of rights assigned to users.

+Forum example:

+- **State:** all the users,posts, and comments as well as the meta layer of actions and roles.
+- **Users:** regular users and admins.
+- **Actions:** join, post, edit, delete, leave.
+- **Rights:** regular users can join, post, edit and delete their own posts, and leave the forum.
+Admins can do all that, but for all users.
+- **Roles:** user and admin.

+Token system example:

+- **State:** contract code for a widget, token accounts and balances, contract methods to modify widget.
+- **Users:** token holders and community multi-sig.
+- **Actions:** receive tokens, send tokens, engage with widget contract, modify widget contract.
+- **Rights:** token holders can send and receive tokens as well as vote to signal changes to the parameters of a widget.
+Community multi-sig accounts can do all that as well as vote to freeze the token contract and modify it's parameters.
+- **Roles:** token holder and multi-sig account.

+Your thing:

+- **State:**
+- **Users:**
+- **Actions:**
+- **Rights:**
+- **Roles:**

+---

+Next we want to map actions to mechanisms.
+Mechanisms are how methods get instantiated.
+First just describe each mechanism and what it should do.

+For example, if you were designing a bonding curve you'd need a method to mint tokens and another to burn them.
+You can describe it as: an ETH token holder can call the buy method to exchange ETH for TOKEN according to the constant product function of the contract.

+Once you've defined the mechanisms involved, then you can outline design principles.
+These are properties your system will maintain under all conditions.
+Some common principles many token systems aspire to include, but are not limited to:

+- **Permissionless:** anyone can interact with the contracts.
+- **Trustless:** the contract run deterministically.
+- **Secure:** the code does what it says it does without unexpected behavior.

+---

+At this point everything should be high level.
+We're describing the system.
+We're not choosing a programming language, framework, blockchain or L2 solution.
+We're just describing the system.

+As you think through and describe your system there's a few things you might want to keep in mind.

+Decentralized protocols are valuable, because they create credible commitments about the rules of the game.
+You can read the code, understand how the system works, and know that everyone interacting with the system has to play by the same rules.
 When this happens tokens systems can be said to be [credibly neutral](https://nakamoto.com/credible-neutrality/).

 Rights access paradigms are a way to explicitly model and reason through credible neutrality.
 To do this we need to map out rights and access controls to show who can do what, how people can move through the system, and how the system itself can be changed (if at all).
 This way everyone can engage with full information.
 From there if you were to be dropped into any role within that system you'd know the path and process to gain the role you want.
 This might be as simple as acquiring tokens to stake or as complex as drafting a governance proposal to create the changes you want to see.

+---

 Some of the stakeholders common in token networks include, but are not limited to: